adam-roth/matchbook/README.markdown

 * **Any other color** - your match is running; you should see the shared counter displayed on your device (tap anywhere on the screen to increment it).

 The "server player" is the _first_ player to join the match.
 They are the host.
 If the server player disconnects, so does everyone else.

+**_Why is the server interface so ugly?_**<br />
+It's not ugly, it's _completely unstyled_.
+The reason being that the only purpose the server-side UI really serves is the allocation of API keys.
+That's literally the only important thing it does.
+So giving it some pretty styling is very low priority compared to other tasks.

+That said, if you'd like to create a decent looking set of initial styles and submit a pull request, feel free.

 ### License